-We had three students complete their dissertations in Spring or Summer 2022.
+We had two students complete their dissertations in 2023.
 The data below, as a result, is likely to be unreliable due to the small sample size.
-As we accrue dissertations over a longer assessment cycle, we'll be able to gather more meaningful data for assessing SLO1-5:
+As we accrue dissertations over a longer assessment cycle, we'll be able to gather more meaningful data.